gsc – Graphene Shielded Containers¶

 The build process of a graphenized Docker image from image

-follows four main stages and produces an image named
+follows three main stages and produces an image named

-gsc build generates the first two stages (building Graphene and
+gsc build performs the first two stages, and finally

-signer tool) from the first stage.
-It then prepares image-specific variables
+via the configuration file).
+It then prepares image-specific variables such

 generate a list of trusted files.
 GSC excludes files and paths starting with